-Draft report clarifications and corrective action requests by validation team Ref. to checklist question in table 2 Summary of project owner response Validation team conclusion CL 41 AF (Adjustment Factor) and EBL (Destruction efficiency of the baseline system): The PDD states "In cases where a specific system for collection and destruction of methane is mandated by regulatory or contractual requirements, the ratio of the destruction efficiency of that system to the destruction efficiency of the system used in the project activity shall be used" and that a company was hired to study the actual efficiency of the LFG collection and destruction.
+Draft report clarifications and corrective action requests by validation team Ref. to checklist question in table 2 Summary of project owner response Validation team conclusion CL 41 AF (Adjustment Factor) and & (Destruction efficiency of the baseline system): The PDD states "In cases where a specific system for collection and destruction of methane is mandated by regulatory or contractual requirements, the ratio of the destruction efficiency of that system to the destruction efficiency of the system used in the project activity shall be used" and that a company was hired to study the actual efficiency of the LFG collection and destruction.
 DNV could not identify witch alternative - a), b) or c) of the methodology Guidance on estimating AF - was used.
 Project participant is requested to clarify it. critically evaluated data.
-To determine AF and EBL, since there is no collection system installed, PP hired a study to determine the destruction efficiency on the baseline and adopted that value on the PDD.
+To determine AF and \$\varepsilon_B L\$, since there is no collection system installed, PP hired a study to determine the destruction efficiency on the baseline and adopted that value on the PDD.
 The valued adopted is conservative as there is no obligation to destroy LFG, the chosen value could be zero.
-Analyzing the ACM0001 version 11 alternatives to calculate destruction efficiency of the baseline system - alternatives a), b) or c) - DNV considers that alternative b) is the most adequate to this project (the PP hired a company - Landtec - to measure the destruction efficiency of the baseline system $\varepsilon{BL}$ and this value has been used in the project).
-According it, if no system for collection and destruction of methane is implemented prior to the project and/or no measurements of the amount of methane that is destroyed are available, then the destruction efficiency of the system mandated by regulatory or contractual requirements ( $\varepsilon{BL}$ ) should be assumed to be equal to the theoretical efficiency of the specific system for collection and destruction of methane that is defined in the regulation or contract.
+Analyzing the ACM0001 version 11 alternatives to calculate destruction efficiency of the baseline system - alternatives a), b) or c) - DNV considers that alternative b) is the most adequate to this project (the PP hired a company - Landtec - to measure the destruction efficiency of the baseline system ε BL and this value has been used in the project).
+According it, if no system for collection and destruction of methane is implemented prior to the project and/or no measurements of the amount of methane that is destroyed are available, then the destruction efficiency of the system mandated by regulatory or contractual requirements (ε BL ) should be assumed to be equal to the theoretical efficiency of the specific system for collection and destruction of methane that is defined in the regulation or contract.
 Since in Brazil there is no regulation regarding it, the value adopted would be zero, but conservatively the PP measured it and find out 1.82% as the destruction efficiency of the baseline system.

 Draft report clarifications and corrective action requests by validation team Ref. to checklist question in table 2 Summary of project owner response Validation team conclusion Therefore this CL is closed.
 CL 42 Investment analysis: project participant is requested to define what is the project scenario, LFG capture and flare or LFG capture and flare/energy generation.
 The PDD should present the investment analysis of the defined project activity scenario and not of the possible alternatives.
-The PDD presents just the scenario LFG1 + P1 and thus the benchmark analysis is adequate.
-Therefore this CL is closed.
+The project will be power generation, carrying LFG1 + P1.
+Information concerning the analysis of investment have been changed in the PDD LFG1 + P1 and thus the benchmark